-- Wong Fong operates in a competitive environment and faces competition from new and existing competitors based in Singapore and elsewhere. - The principle competitive factors for the industry and environment that we operate in include product quality, after-sales service, turnaround time and speed of delivery and pricing. - No long term contracts with customers thus customers may decide to make purchase from competitors. - The Group strives to maintain competitiveness through carrying a wide range of products, maintaining a high level of engineering expertise and design capabilities, strong brands and high levels of customer service. - Employees are regularly sent for skills upgrading and product knowledge training.
-Outstanding employees are provided with scholarship for which they return to serve the Group thereafter.
+- Wong Fong operates in a competitive environment and faces competition from new and existing competitors based in Singapore and elsewhere. - The principal competitive factors for the industry and the environment that we operate in include product quality, after-sales service, turnaround time, speed of delivery and pricing. - No long-term contracts with customers thus customers may decide to make purchases from competitors. - The Group strives to maintain competitiveness through carrying a wide range of products, maintaining a high level of engineering expertise and design capabilities, strong brands and high levels of customer service. - Employees are regularly sent for skills upgrading and product knowledge training.
+Outstanding employees are provided with scholarship and they return to serve the Group thereafter.

+Description of Risks Managing of Risks

 Market & Political Risks

-- The Group currently operates in three countries and is exposed to inherent risks in doing business overseas, such as unexpected changes in legislation, regulatory requirements and government policies. - In addition, the business operations are also dependent on the economic, political, legal and other conditions in these countries. - Highly dependent on the level of activities in the infrastructure development, logistics waste management and defence industries.

-- The Group monitors key economic indicators and keeps itself updated on business impacting policy changes. - Close monitoring of the outlook of related industries in Singapore and overseas. - · Diversifying its business outside Singapore and expanding its range of services (eg. training) would mitigate country and industry risks.
+The Group currently operates in 3 countries and is exposed to inherent risks in doing business overseas such as unexpected changes in legislation, regulatory requirements and government policies.
+In addition, the business operations are also dependent on the economic, political, legal and other conditions in these countries.
+Highly dependent on the level of activities in the infrastructure development, logistics, waste management and defence industries.
+The Group monitors key economic indicators and keeps itself updated on business affected by policy changes.
+Close monitoring of the outlook of related industries in Singapore and overseas.
+Diversifying its business outside Singapore and expanding its range of services (e.g. training) would mitigate country and industry risks.

 Regulatory Risks

-- Our business is subjected to various laws, rules and regulations in the countries that we operate in. - In addition, we require various licenses, permits and approvals to operate our business. - Group maintains close working relationships with the relevant statutory bodies, professionals and consultants to keep abreast with business impacting regulatory changes. - All necessary licenses, permits and approvals are obtained and renewed on a timely basis in accordance with applicable rules and regulations.
+Our business is subject to various laws, rules and regulations in the countries that we operate in.
+In addition, we require various licenses, permits and approvals to operate our business.
+The Group maintains close working relationships with the relevant statutory bodies, professionals and consultants to keep abreast with any regulatory changes.
+All necessary licenses, permits and approvals are obtained and renewed on a timely basis in accordance with applicable rules and regulations.

 Reputation Risks

-- The Group may face negative publicity if there is mishandling of transactions or events. - The Group values its reputation and has put in place an open communication programme to ensure timely and effective communication of key information to its stakeholders. - Investor Relations contacts are published in our corporate website to further strengthen the communication with stakeholders. - Key issues are surfaced to management early in order to minimise the potential reputation fallout.
+The Group may face negative publicity if there is mishandling of transactions or events.
+The Group values its reputation and has put in place an open communication programme to ensure timely and effective communication of key information to its stakeholders.
+Investor Relations contacts are published in our corporate website to further strengthen the communication with stakeholders.
+Key issues are surfaced to the management early in order to minimise the potential reputation fallout.

 Business Continuity Risks

-- An organisation may face unforeseen incidents or disasters which prevent the continuation of the business operations. - The Group seeks to diversify the business continuity risks via country and business diversifications in order to reduce the potential impact from the fallout of any business unit.
+- An organisation may face unforeseen incidents or disasters which prevent the continuation of the business operations.
+The Group seeks to diversify the business continuity risks via country and business diversifications in order to reduce the potential impact from the fallout of any business unit.

+Description of Risks Managing of Risks

 Foreign Labour Risks

-- Dependent on foreign labour and may face labour shortages or increased costs of labour for Singapore and overseas operations. - The Group seeks to innovate and increase the usage of productivity methods and processes via training and equipment upgrading. - The Group intends to increase the recruitment and training of locals wherever possible.
+- Dependent on foreign labour and may face labour shortages or increased costs of labour for Singapore and overseas operations.
+The Group seeks to innovate and increase the usage of productivity methods and processes via training and equipment upgrading.
+The Group intends to increase the recruitment and training of locals wherever possible.

 Intellectual Property (IP) Rights Risk

-- · Subject to claims for infringement of third parties' intellectual property rights or may not be able to protect the intellectual property rights. - The Group has registered, and have applied to register, trademarks and patents in Singapore to ensure protection of IPs rights.
+- Subject to claims for infringement of third parties' intellectual property rights or may not be able to protect intellectual property rights.
+The Group has registered, and has applied to register, trademarks and patents in Singapore to ensure protection of IPs rights.